graphql-mocks/graphql-mocks/packages/docs/docs/guides/paper.md

 }
 ```

-The resolver for the `speed` field woudl look like:
+The resolver for the `speed` field would look like:

 ```js
 function tripSpeedResolver(parent, args, context, info) {